Deuque/overlay_tooltip/README.md

 # Overlay_tooltip

-A Package that helps display tooltips for onboarding certain widgets in your app.
+A Package that helps display tooltips for onboarding certain features in your app.

 ## Motivation
 Due to the non-flexibility of some other tooltips packages, Overlay tooltip is designed to give you control over the nature of your tooltips widget, overlay colors, when to start/dismiss tooltips and moving between previous/next tooltips.